tatmanblue/mfg-hub/README.md

 Currently:
 1. Can accurately compute a `build of materials` or BOM for recipe (aka basic standard frame s and its dependencies).

+## Status
+Ideation -- limited updates at this time -- this project is created to explore the idea.

+2024.10.15